Professor Stephen Small joined us for an author evening on 14 May 2018 to discuss his latest book from Amrit Publishers.

-The book puts Black people in Europe at the center of analysis, defines and interrogates the key aspects of Black Europe, and describes and elaborates the circumstances of Black people across twelve nations in Europe (listed below).
+The book puts Black people in Europe at the centre of analysis, defines and interrogates the key aspects of Black Europe, and describes and elaborates the circumstances of Black people across twelve nations in Europe (listed below).
 Who are we, how did we get here, (historically) where are we located, what are our economic, political and social circumstances?
-What are our main organizations, what are our priorities and what actions, activities are we involved in – what is our agency – to confront institutional racism and achieve social justice.
+What are our main organisations, what are our priorities and what actions, activities are we involved in – what is our agency – to confront institutional racism and achieve social justice.
 The primary focus is on citizenship and institutional racism – rather than on immigration and assimilation.
 An analysis of gender is at the core of the book and I examine how gender ideologies and institutional practices shape citizenship, politics, social inequality; as well as describing the main Black women’s organizations, their activities and priorities for knowledge production and social justice.
 While the book draws a great deal on the academic literature on these issues, I also immerse myself in what I call knowledge production outside the academy, but which I mean oppositional knowledge, independent knowledge, and collaborations between radical academics and community activists and intellectuals.

 Most books and journal articles on Black people in Europe focus primarily on nation-specific studies, and primarily on what I call the usual suspects – the UK, France, Netherlands, maybe Germany.
 They highlight what is unique and specific to each nation – what I call the distinct differences across nations.
 In this book, I challenge the nation-specific approach, opting instead to focus on what is common to the Black experience in nations across Europe.
 In this way, I highlight what I call the striking similarities in our experiences.
 These experiences include an ambiguous hyper-visibility, an entrenched vulnerability and irrepressible resistance and resilience.
 They also include institutional racism, and direct and palpable legacies of colonialism and imperialism.
 I argue that Black people in Europe have contributed massively to the political, economic and social development of Europe, and that Europe is more democratic, more humane than would have been without our presence.
 I argue that Black social mobilization and organizations (including Black faith communities) exist because mainstream European institutions have failed to provide full citizenship and equal opportunities to Black people.
 And I argue that Black social mobilization, community actions and Black and multi-racial organizations will continue to exist and will be the main reason any that racial inequality and injustice will continue to be challenged in Europe.